|In-state Tuition (per semester hour, unless noted)||$316*|

 |% of Freshmen Who Return||N/A|

 |% Of Alumni Who Give $$$ to School||1|

 University of Houston - Clear Lake

 POINTS OF DISTINCTION

 The university offers more than 80 bachelor’s and master’s degree programs, as well as three doctoral programs.
 The university includes four colleges – business, education, human sciences and humanities, and science and engineering.
 Founded as an upper level and graduate university in 1974, UHCL welcomed freshman and sophomore students for the first time in 2014.

-In close proximity to the Houston metropolitan area, the Texas Medical Center and NASA's Johnson Space Center, students can be involved by choosing from more than 70 organizations, including honor societies, leadership groups and social clubs.
+In close proximity to the Houston metropolitan area, the Texas Medical Center and NASA’s Johnson Space Center, students can choose from more than 90 organizations, including honor societies, leadership groups, and social clubs.

 Privately owned and managed on-campus apartment-style housing is available with amenities that include a pool, a volleyball court, and lounge areas.
-Campus recreation for students includes a state-of-the-art fitness facility that includes cardiovascular and resistance training equipment.
+Campus recreation for students includes a state-of-the-art fitness facility.
 Nearby parks and waterways offer plenty of outdoor recreation as well.
 The university plans on building a traditional residence hall for possible occupancy in late 2018 or early 2019.